 Bioidentical hormone replacement therapy (BHRT) is a solution that offers relief to men experiencing the negative effects of aging.
 As men age, their hormone levels start to drop.
 Some studies show that testosterone, the male sex hormone, drops by 1% every year after men hit the age of 40.
 While this natural drop does not affect men’s general health any more than the aging process does, it can interfere with some aspects of their daily life.
-To help men boost their hormone levels and enjoy a better quality of life, Male Clinic USA in Pasadena, CA offers bioidentical hormone replacement therapy.
+To help men boost their hormone levels and enjoy a better quality of life, Male Clinic USA in Pasadena, CA offers bioidentical hormone replacement therapy for men.

 What Is Bioidentical Hormone Replacement Therapy?